jlgerber/rustclass/lesson_04.md

   fn next(&mut self) -> Option<T> {...}
 }
 ```
 So this is interesting.
 Here we have an impl for all types T. A generic implementation.
-Which is good, because we wouldnt want to have to implement Iterator for every possible type that a Vec can hold.
+Which is good, because we wouldn't want to have to implement Iterator for every possible type that a Vec can hold.

 What about usage in practice?
 Lets see:
 ```rust